1. About loratadine

 What if I take too much?

 Loratadine is generally very safe.
-Taking too much is unlikely to harm you or your child.
+If you or your child take too much, it is unlikely to harm you.

 5. Side effects